yaaminiv/yaaminiv.github.io/_posts/2017-10-13-Correlating-Technical-Replicates-Part2.md

 ## Step 1: R-squared Cutoffs

 In [this R script](https://github.com/RobertsLab/project-oyster-oa/blob/master/analyses/DNR_SRM_20170902/2017-10-10-Troubleshooting/2017-10-10-Transition-Replicate-Correlations/2017-10-13-NMDS-for-Technical-Replication-with-Cutoffs.R), I used three different R-squared cutoffs to weed out transitions and reexamine my technical replication.
 I tried the combinations of normalized and nonnormalized data with different cutoffs.
 I made NMDS plots for each option and calculated the distances between my technical replicates.
+I eliminated any and all transitions that had adjusted R-squared values below the cutoff.

 **Cutoff = 0.6, nonnormalized data**: